War-torn Ukraine receives EU nod for accession talks

 Turkey's talks dragged out for 11 years before grinding to a halt in 2016 after a failed coup hardened the regime in Ankara.

-EU countries have also ignored positive commission recommendations for years at a time over bilateral gripes, such as Greece's former veto on North Macedonia, which lasted for 11 years.
+EU countries have also ignored positive commission recommendations for years at a time over bilateral disputes, such as Greece's former veto on North Macedonia, which lasted for 11 years.

-But even if Ukraine's talks were to last 10 or more years for Ukraine, Wednesday's EU Commission announcement went down well in Kyiv.
+But even if Ukraine's talks were to last 10 or more years, Wednesday's EU Commission announcement went down well in Kyiv.

 "Such days are worth fighting for," said Kostiantyn Yelisieiev, Ukraine's former EU ambassador, from the Ukrainian capital.